De La Salle Lady Spikers volleyball

+The De La Salle University Lady Spikers are the women's collegiate varsity volleyball team of De La Salle University.
+They compete in the University Athletic Association of the Philippines (UAAP).
+Ever since winning their first UAAP championship title in 2000, the DLSU Lady Spikers are hailed as the most dominant women's volleyball team in the league with 21 finals appearance as of 2025, and having won 12 championships.

 History

 The Lady Spikers were the first NCAA women's champions in volleyball when the tournament was introduced in NCAA Season 51 (1975–76).
 The first UAAP title of the team came in Season 62 (2000).
-They then won the UAAP title in 2004, 2005, 2006 (as 3-peat champions), 2009, 2011, 2012, 2013 (as 3-peat champions), and 2016, 2017, 2018 (as 3-peat champions).
-They have won a total of eleven (11) titles.
+They then won the UAAP title in 2004, 2005, 2006 (as 3-peat champions), 2009, 2011, 2012, 2013 (as 3-peat champions), 2016, 2017, 2018 (as 3-peat champions), and 2023.
+They have won a total of 12 titles in the UAAP all under Coach Ramil de Jesus.
 The Lady Spikers hold the distinction of having appeared in the Finals for ten consecutive times from UAAP Seasons 71 to 80 (2009–2018) which is the longest streak in the Final Four era of the UAAP.

-The Lady Spikers are also 4-peat Champions of the PVF National Inter-Collegiate Volleyball Tournament nailing the 8th, 9th, 10th & 11th editions of the tournament.
-They have also won three successive Shakey's V-League titles – Second Conference of Season 1 in 2004, First Conference of Season 2 in 2005, and First Conference of Season 3 in 2006.

-In 2009 the Lady Spikers soared high as they emerged champions in the UAAP, overpowering the 2007 champions, FEU.
-2009 Lady Spikers' captain, Manilla Santos was the MVP.
+In 2009, the Lady Spikers won against the FEU Lady Tamaraws.
+The 2009 Lady Spikers' captain, Manilla Santos, was the MVP.

-In 2010–2011, the Lady Spikers, powered by stalwarts Abigail Maraño, Michele Gumabao, Charleen Cruz (team captain), Stephanie Mercado and Season MVP Jacqueline Alarca, edged out the UST Tigresses in Game 2 of the Season 73 Finals.
+In 2011, the Lady Spikers, powered by stalwarts Abigail Maraño, Michele Gumabao, Charleen Cruz (team captain), Stephanie Mercado and Season MVP Jacqueline Alarca, edged out the UST Tigresses in Game 2 of the Season 73 Finals.
 Cruz was the Finals MVP.

-In 2011–2012, the Lady Spikers swept the elimination round to earn an automatic finals berth and a 1-game advantage in the Finals.
+In 2012, the Lady Spikers swept the elimination round to earn an automatic finals berth and a 1-game advantage in the Finals.
 After losing their first game in the season in Game 1, the Lady Spikers led by Season MVP Maraño, Gumabao and prized rookies Mika Reyes and Ara Galang defeated the Ateneo Lady Eagles in Games 2 and 3 (winning Game 3 against the Ateneo Lady Eagles in 3 straight sets).
 Graduating team captain Charleen Cruz was hailed the Most Valuable player of the Finals for the second straight year (Season 73 and 74).